viking-frank/neurocats.github.io/_posts/2017-08-14-tensorflow-mlp.md

 plt.show()
 ```
 Like you can see we are just feeding out `x` with `x_data`, no labels needed
 this time.
-Our validation set are 1000 equidistant labeled sinus values.
+The validation set contains 1000 equidistant labeled sinus values.
 Note: we never actually trained on that set.
 Before we randomly took our
 choice.
-Our comparison with matplotlib looks like that:
+The comparison with matplotlib looks like that:

 ![f](https://raw.githubusercontent.com/f37/f37.github.io/master/assets/mlp/mlp_plt.png)